c0d3ma5t3r/electronhax/README.md

 Credit to the inital code base and work go [jcnils](https://github.com/jcnils)

 ## Installation
-- Put the "ElectronHax" folder in any $PATH locaiton
+- Put the `ElectronHax` folder and scripts in any $PATH locaiton

 ## Uninstall
 - Remove the "ElectronHax" folder from your $PATH